4 Mechanical Properties of Materials

 Click to expand

-In addition to relationships arising between load, stress, and strain, other factors can affect dimensional changes of materials as well as changes in the stresses present in a structure.
+Other factors in addition to relationships arising between load, stress, and strain, can affect dimensional changes of materials as well as changes in the stresses present in a structure.
 Most materials will expand, for example, when their temperature is increased.
 Many engineering structures will experience significant temperature variations during their life, beginning with thermal processes involved in their manufacture, cyclic temperature changes (e.g., day/night or summer/winter), or because of their usage, such as an engine block heating up or cooling down.
-Though dimensional changes from temperature often appear to be quite small, they can lead to significant changes in stress state, and in fact numerous failures result not from applied mechanical loading but from thermal exposure issues.
-Though beyond the current scope, other dimensional changes can also result from other environmental factors, such as the expansion of a material as water is absorbed, or from the application of electric fields for materials that exhibit piezoelectric properties.
+Although dimensional changes from temperature often appear to be quite small, they can lead to significant changes in stress state, and in fact numerous failures result not from applied mechanical loading but from thermal exposure issues.
+Though beyond the current scope, dimensional changes can also result from other environmental factors, such as the expansion of a material as water is absorbed, or from the application of electric fields for materials that exhibit piezoelectric properties.

 Vibrational energy of atoms increases as temperature increases, typically leading to slightly greater atomic separation distances.
 This expansion leads to dimensional changes in the material, and the behavior is characterized by the material’s coefficient of thermal expansion (CTE).
 The linear CTE is often designated by \(\alpha\) and is defined as the change in strain per unit change in temperature.
-As with the other material properties discussed in this chapter, \(\alpha\) is assumed to be constant for any given material.
+As with the other material properties discussed in this chapter, ⍺ is assumed to be constant for any given material.

-\[ \alpha=\frac{\varepsilon}{\Delta T}=\frac{\frac{\Delta L}{L}}{\Delta T} \]
+\[ \alpha=\frac{\varepsilon}{\Delta T}=\frac{\frac{\Delta L}{L}}{\Delta T}\text{,} \]

 where \(\Delta T=T_{final}-T_{initial}\).
 Since strain is unitless, CTE has units of \(\frac{1}{{ }^{\circ} \mathrm{C}}\) or \(\frac{1}{{ }^{\circ} F}\).
-Knowing the CTE, one can easily determine the strain expected when a material is subjected to a temperature change of ΔT:
+Knowing the CTE enables us to easily determine the strain expected when a material is subjected to a temperature change of ΔT.

 \[ \boxed{\varepsilon_T=\alpha \cdot \Delta T} \tag{4.5}\]

-Or dimensional changes can be determined as:
+Or dimensional changes can be determined as

-\[ \boxed{\Delta L=\alpha \cdot \Delta T \cdot L} \tag{4.6}\]
+\[ \boxed{\Delta L=\alpha \cdot \Delta T \cdot L}\text{ ,} \tag{4.6}\]

 where